jaideep-s208/relationship-fraud-detection/README.md

 - At least 10-15 Transactions with a mix of direct and indirect links.
 - 3-5 examples of Shared Attributes (e.g., phone, email) that cause user-to user links.
-- 2-3 Transaction-to-Transaction links based on IP, Device ID, or similar identifiers
+- 2-3 Transaction-to-Transaction links based on IP, Device ID, or similar identifiers Again come on http://localhost:8080 to access UI and click on generate graph to create graph and access different fetures on UI.

 http://localhost:8080/api/data/generate-users - to generate 200 users